 The article "Social Media and Relationships" notes that "Questions have […] been raised about the quality of online relationships when they substitute for offline relationships."
 (Butler, Matook, 2015) The authors continue with how social media “may seem like the more efficient way to find and form friendships, but those relationships can be insufficient if physical touch or intensive persuasion are necessary.”
 (Butler, Matook, 2015)

 Butler and Matook have found that their research points to the change of relationships which in turn negatively affects relationships that require physicality.
 As many serious partnerships involve a physical component it is clear that relationships formed with social media have the tendency to suffer.
+Furthermore, due to the age of this article, which is before social media such as TikTok, it shows that social media’s effects were negative and have been on a trajectory for the worse.

 CLAIM TWO

 Social media negatively impacts mental well-being which in turn harms relationships.
 Ormerod speaks on the negative emotional impacts of passive media consumption.
 Many feel inadequacy and the fear of missing out just as Ormerod states, “Instead of the feel-good hormones we might expect to be pumping through our veins, instead we’re torn between feelings of FOMO and inadequacy.
-(Ormerod, 2019) Many people who frequent the usage of social media feel like they are missing out when peers may be going to certain events or accomplishing something that they are unable to.
+(Ormerod, 2019) People who frequent the usage of social media feel like they are missing out when peers may be going to certain events or accomplishing something that they are unable to.
 These feelings can evolve into self-esteem issues and flow into relationship interactions.
+It is quite common amongst the younger generations to express the fear of missing out on social media and in person.
+This type of feeling stems from the natural want to be included in communities and group settings.
+The feelings can grow to become destructive to oneself in the form of lowered self-esteem and possibly resentment towards a partner that cannot provide the experience financially or in any other socioeconomic way.

 In “The new social landscape: Relationships among social media use, social skills, and offline friendships from age 10–18 years”, authors Steinsbekk et al. provide support to Ormerod’s claims.
 Their findings report that, “the interaction term between social media use and the intercept (i.e., overall level) of social anxiety was negative and significant.”
 (Steinsbekk et al., 2024) These feelings of social anxiety often mean insecurities come forward.
 Insecurities unmanaged bring conflict between partners, friends, and families when conversations revolving around those arise.